IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 #Trouble Shooting
-1. peers in the network appear to get stuck - known issue. create a new network and start over =(
+1. peers in the network appear to get stuck - known fabric issue. create a new network and start over =(
-1. peer drops requests (timeout) - known issue. try submitting the query/invoke again
+1. peer drops requests (timeout) - known fabric issue. try submitting the query/invoke again, or having less marbles...
+1. post other issues to slack. org: bluechain, channel: ??? (dsh todo - make a channel)

 ***
-dsh to do - make images for things in this tutorial
+dsh todo - make images for things in this tutorial
-dsh to do - add code walk throughs
+dsh todo - add code walk throughs
-dsh to to - a video would be better than this
+dsh toto - a video would be better than this